Dodge: 1990s

 In 1994, the new second-generation Dodge Ram pickup was introduced with bold styling that departed radically from the boxy designs of trucks made by the Big Three for two decades prior.
 The second-generation Ram began development in 1986.
 The original concept, dubbed the "Louisville Slugger" by Chrysler's Advanced Packaging Studio, was to be a modular platform that would accommodate a full-size truck and full-size van, which would have provided a roomy cab and cargo bed.
 The design featured a big-rig-looking front end and a large grille that was deemed risky at its introduction, but ultimately proved popular with consumers.
 The redesigned 1994 Ram was a sales success and was named "Truck of the Year" by Motor Trend in 1994.
 Sales increased from 95,542 units in 1993 to 232,092 in 1994, 410,000 in 1995, and 411,000 by 1996.
 That year, it was prominently featured as the hero vehicle in the film Twister.
 Sales of this generation peaked at just over 400,000 in 1999 before declining against the redesigned Ford and GM trucks.

-They followed up on this idea in a smaller scale with the Neon and Stratus.
+They followed up on this idea on a smaller scale with the Neon and Stratus.
 The Dodge Stratus was the middle entry of the Chrysler JA platform (with the Cirrus being the higher-end model and the Breeze being the lower-end model).
 The three cars differed only in the front fascia, rear bumper, taillights, and wheels.
 The interiors also had little variation between the three models; being almost identical, save for the name on the steering wheel, and a few available options.
 The Stratus directly replaced the high-volume Spirit (United States only).
 The Stratus, Plymouth Breeze, and Chrysler Cirrus were all on Car and Driver magazine's Ten Best list for 1996 and 1997.
 It received critical acclaim at launch, but ratings fell over time.